Linear Reedy categories, quasi-hereditary algebras and model structures: Reedy categories and quasi-hereditary algebras

 Keeping this in mind, condition (i) in Definition~\ref{def:qh} follows immediately from Remark~\ref{rem:degree-of-std-composition-factors}.
-Regarding condition (ii), note that the projective cover $P(i)$ of $L(i)$, which is also a projective cover of $\Delta(i)$ by Lemma~\ref{lem:top_of_Delta}, is a summand of $Ae_i$ The kernel of the canonical projection $Ae_i\to\Delta(i)$ has a filtration by standard modules $\Delta(j)$ with $j\rhd i$ by Theorem~\ref{thm:proj_by_standards}.
-Since the kernel of the projective cover $P(i)\to\Delta(i)$ is a summand of the kernel of $Ae_i\to\Delta(i)$, it has a filtration by standard modules $\Delta(j)$ with $j\rhd i$ too, by the (proof of) Corollary~\ref{cor:std_filtration_summands}.
+Regarding condition (ii), recall that the projective cover $P(i)$ of $L(i)$ is also a projective cover of $\Delta(i)$ by Lemma~\ref{lem:top_of_Delta}.
+Moreover, if $f\colon P(i)\to\Delta(i)$ is the projective cover as a morphism, we can identify $f$ with a restriction of the canonical projection $Ae_i\to\Delta(i)$ in such a way that the kernel of $f$ is a summand of the kernel of $Ae_i\to\Delta(i)$.
+We discussed this in the proof of Lemma~\ref{lem:Reedy-alg-decomposition-of-representables}; see also~\cite[Lemma~17.17]{AF92}.
+Since the kernel of the canonical projection $Ae_i\to\Delta(i)$ has a filtration by standard modules $\Delta(j)$ with $j\rhd i$ by Theorem~\ref{thm:proj_by_standards}, the kernel of $f$ has such a filtration too, by (the proof of) Corollary~\ref{cor:std_filtration_summands}.
 This shows that $(A,\unlhd)$ is quasi-hereditary.

-By the same arguments, $A^-$ is quasi-hereditary and it has simple standard modules by Proposition~\ref{prop:inverse_by_simples}.
+We may apply the same proof to the Reedy algebra $A^-$, whose simple modules are indexed by the same set indexing the simple modules of $A$ by Theorem~\ref{thm:Reedy_Borel}(i), Theorem~\ref{thm:Reedy_simples} and the equivalence of categories displayed in~\eqref{eq:equivalence}.
+Hence, $(B,\unlhd)$ is quasi-hereditary with simple standard modules.
 The induction functor $A\otimes_{A^-}-$ is exact by Theorem~\ref{thm:Reedy_Borel}(ii) and sends simple $A^-$--modules to standard $A$--modules by Theorem~\ref{thm:Reedy_Borel}(iii).
 Hence, $A^-$ is an exact Borel subalgebra of $A$. \end{proof}